Former Director of the Domestic Policy Council | Former National Security Advisor | Former Ambassador to the United Nations

-As Director of the Domestic Policy Council (DPC), Susan Rice largely stays out of the public eye, yet her influence can be felt throughout President Biden’s immigration and border strategy.
-Increasingly, she has steered the administration away from its early campaign promises to counter former President Trump’s border policy with a more liberal one, instead focusing on more aggressive enforcement policies aimed at deterring the unprecedented surge in migration at the southern U.S. border.
+Susan Rice served as Director of the Domestic Policy Council (DPC) before stepping down in April 2023.
+Although she largely stayed out of the public eye, her influence could be felt throughout the first three years of President Biden’s immigration and border strategy.
+She steered the administration away from its early campaign promises to counter former President Trump’s border policy with a more liberal one, instead focusing on more aggressive enforcement policies aimed at deterring the unprecedented surge in migration at the southern U.S. border.

 As early as the spring of 2020, there were rumors that Rice would have a role in the Biden administration, but many commentators were surprised when she was ultimately tapped as director of the DPC.
 As a former U.S. Ambassador to the United Nations and National Security Advisor to the Obama administration, Rice’s background seemed a better fit for a position shaping foreign policy.
 Indeed, she was once Obama’s top choice to replace former Secretary of State Hilary Clinton, but was forced to drop out of the running after coming under fire from Republicans for defending the Obama administration’s response to the 2012 Benghazi attacks.
 Reserving Rice for a behind-the-scenes job — and one that did not require a confirmation hearing — was likely a move designed to spare her another public melee.